Table Of Contents

 Historic Milan Fair.
 It is the oldest flea market in Milan and dates back to the 1800s.
 It takes place on the Navigli every Saturday.
 The amount of stalls you can find is exponential, as are the products ranging from furniture, clothes, accessories, old coins, DVDs, vinyls, shoes, bags, leather goods, hardware items and much more.
 It is truly picturesque as an atmosphere.

-Where: Ripa di Porta Ticinese
+Where: Ripa di Porta Ticinese.

 Remira Market

 Another little place to browse and find cute and “old-fashioned” items is Remira Market.
 Another reality to be included among the vintage markets in Milan that you cannot miss.
 Second-hand clothes, vintage, accessories, bags, jackets, shoes.
 You can find everything and more here.
-Remira’s website reads “Remira Market is a second-hand market that invites you to look at things with new eyes to give them a second life.
+Remira’s website reads “Remira Market is a second-hand market that invites people to look at things with new eyes to give them a second life.
 We support awareness related to environmental protection and an eco-friendly lifestyle.”
 A friendly, sustainable, conscious and fun environment.

 Next extraordinary edition at the Martinitt Theater on Pitteri Street on June 4, 2023 from 10 am to 8:30 pm.
 You can usually find it in the garden of the Temple of the Lost Future at Via L. Nono, 9 – Milan.